miguelperezenciso/SeqBreed/README.md

 pop.plot(ebv=True) # EBVs of last generation are missing

 #
-# Let us do a principal component analysis (PCA) and an association study (GWAS)
+# Principal component analysis (PCA)
 #
 # You can do a PCA using all sequence or any set of snps as defined in a Chip object
-#--> First you need to define sequence as a Chip object
+#--> First you need to define sequence as a Chip object if you want to use all SNPs in sequence
 chipseq = gg.Chip(chipFile=seqposfile, genome=gfeatures, name='seq')
 #--> Second, generate a matrix with genotypes
 X = gg.do_X(pop.inds, gfeatures, gbase, chip=chipseq)